 Click each title for more information!

 Choose from our two emphases:

 The Counselor Education Program at UW-Whitewater provides graduate-level training, preparing students to counsel in a variety of clinical or school settings.
 Dedicated faculty members lead our innovative, student-centered program and are committed to helping students grow in their academic, personal and clinical knowledge and skills.
 Our program:

-- Embraces a social justice approach to counseling, including two opportunities to study abroad to deepen knowledge of other cultures — a summer in Scotland or an immersion experience in Guatemala
+- embraces a social justice approach to counseling, including two opportunities to study abroad to deepen knowledge of other cultures — a summer in Scotland or an immersion experience in Guatemala, and

 Throughout their time in the program, students develop knowledge and skills in the science and art of counseling.
 The curriculum encompasses three types of learning: academic, experiential and personal.